Abstracts, Philosophy of Physics

 symmetries, and also on the gauge principle.

-quantum mechanics have been given two origins, which are apparently in
+have been given two origins, which are apparently in tension.
+According to

-representations of the symmetric group, owing to the Indistinguishability
+symmetric group, owing to the Indistinguishability Postulate.
+Fermions and

-statistics.
-According to another account, a reduced configuration space is
+According to another account, a reduced configuration space is first

-symmetric group, and then one quantizes.
-But non-trivial topological
+and then one quantizes.
+But non-trivial topological features of the

 configuration space allow for multi-valued wave-functions.
 In three